 Chris helps clients successfully defend complex, high-stakes litigation in United States trial and appellate courts.

-Chris's primary focus is class actions, but he has a broad base of experience, which includes representing a pharmaceutical manufacturer in multidistrict antitrust litigation; an insurance company in bad-faith litigation; a municipality in litigation involving pension benefits; an automobile manufacturer in a cross-border dispute with a distributor; a planned-community developer in construction-defect litigation; and an electric-power-generation company in a cross-border joint-venture dispute.
+Chris's primary focus is class actions, but he has a broad base of experience, which includes representing a holding company and its operating companies in product liability actions; a community bank and its directors in direct- and derivative-shareholder litigation; an insurance company in a class action involving an auto-insurance product; a pharmaceutical manufacturer in multidistrict antitrust litigation; an LED-panel manufacturer in debt-collection litigation; an insurance company in bad-faith litigation; a municipality in litigation involving pension benefits; an automobile manufacturer in a cross-border dispute with a distributor; a planned-community developer in construction-defect litigation; and a power-plant developer in a cross-border joint-venture dispute

 Clients value Chris's business education, original thinking, and results-oriented mindset.

 US District Court for the Southern District of Florida